🇭🇺EUDI Wallet Hungary: What We Know So Far

 While waiting for official announcements, Hungary citizens can take the following steps:

-- Familiarize yourself with DÁP — Hungary's existing digital authentication system may be integrated with the EUDI Wallet
+2. Familiarize yourself with Ügyfélkapu — Hungary's existing digital authentication system may be integrated with the EUDI Wallet

 Reassurance: All EU Countries Must Comply

 If you're concerned about whether Hungary will deliver an EUDI Wallet, remember this: the December 2026 deadline applies equally to all 27 EU member states.
 Hungary is legally obligated to provide a wallet, just like every other country.
-With the DÁP system operating for two decades, the eSzemélyi chip infrastructure in place since 2016, the DÁP programme actively modernizing digital services, and the Kormányablak network providing physical support, Hungary has meaningful institutional foundations to build upon for its EUDI Wallet implementation.
+The lack of public announcements does not indicate Hungary won't comply—many countries are developing wallets without extensive public communication until closer to launch.

 Information Accuracy Notice